Tags

 Castle Moil

 Caisteal Maol is a ruined castle located near the harbour of the village of Kyleakin.
 An ancient seat of the MacKinnon clan, the fortress commands the strait between Kyleakin and the mainland.
 Colour Description: Warm earthy neutral Please note: Whilst we try to replicate each colour on our website, colour on screen may vary due to a number of factors including screen resolution.
-We therefore advise that you order a colour card or sample pot to check actual finished colour.£1.00 – £56.50 -
+We therefore advise that you order a colour card or sample pot to check actual finished colour.
+Colour Combinations£1.00 – £75.00Castle Moil Marsco Falaisgear -

 Quickview